-As a flagship public institution that is keenly focused on societal impact through research and creative activity, the University of Oklahoma is uniquely positioned to bring disparate academic disciplines together to foster innovative, comprehensive solutions to global challenges.
-Pillar 5 of the Lead On Strategic Plan for the university defines four strategic themes that focus on grand challenges in aerospace, defense, and global security; energy and environmental sustainability; the future of health; and society and community transformation.
-In our vision for research and creative activity, researchers move beyond and across traditional academic boundaries, collaborating across disciplines and globally with other universities, policy makers, economists, artists and designers, and business leaders to create solutions for a better world.
+In addition, OU’s research framework recognizes the importance of various academic areas of research and creative activity that serve as foundational elements of our research strategy.
+In our vision for research and creative activity, researchers move beyond and across traditional academic boundaries, collaborating across disciplines and globally with other universities, policy makers, economists, humanists, artists and designers, and business leaders to create solutions for a better world.
 Our goal is to transcend academic disciplines and bring all of OU’s institutional strengths together to tackle global challenges and accelerate the delivery of practical solutions that impact society in direct and tangible ways.

-To address global challenges (e.g., The Millennium Project and World Economic Forum) and positively impact society at the global, national, and regional scales, innovative approaches and new methodologies that converge the perspectives from science, engineering, social sciences, arts, design, and the humanities are needed.
-Transdisciplinarity occurs when two or more discipline perspectives transcend each other to form a new holistic approach.
+To address global grand challenges and positively impact society at the global, national, and regional scales, innovative approaches and new methodologies that converge the perspectives from science, engineering, business, social sciences, arts, design, and the humanities are needed.
+Transdisciplinarity occurs when two or more discipline perspectives combine to transcend traditional boundaries and form a new holistic approach.
 The outcome will be completely different from what one would expect from the addition of the parts.

 Other considerations include the following:

-Cost share that reduces the overall cost to the VPRP office of a project (and therefore allows for more projects to be funded) from colleges or elsewhere is not required but is highly encouraged and valued.
+Cost-share that reduces the overall cost to the VPRP office of a project (and therefore allows for more projects to be funded) from colleges or elsewhere is not required but is highly encouraged and valued.

-Continued budget allocation to a winning project will be contingent on satisfactory progress in meeting the bi-annual milestones.
+Continued budget allocation to a winning project will be contingent on satisfactory progress in meeting the biannual milestones.
 Projects that do not show sufficient progress against their milestones will be terminated prior to the two-year nominal performance term.
 No cost extensions beyond two years will be allowed.

 Dr. West can facilitate pre- or post-award consultation of applicants with Lewis-Burke Associates or OU's Office of University Advancement and will coordinate with the Center for Faculty Excellence as appropriate.